Rome

 • Take your first right on Wilkins Drive.

 • The glamorously opulent, fabulously luxurious Imperatorial Palace is at 3327 Wilkins Drive, and it will be on the left.
-If you get lost, you suck.
-However, you are not without recourse.
-Our phone number is 571-235-6432.
 Enter through the Bacchanalian Temple door.

 This is a party sponsored by and for the Senate and People of Rome and their invited guests!
 If you have not been invited, write to a Roman and make sure it's okay.
 If you're a friend of Rome you're certainly welcome, provided you know how to behave in the Villa Dominus.
 Stumbling on to this page does NOT qualify as an invitation.